sectsect/google-spreadsheet-to-db/README.md

 1. Go to the [Google APIs Console](https://console.developers.google.com/).
 2. Create a new project.
 3. Click Enable API.
-Search for and enable the Google Drive API.
+Search for and enable the Google Sheets API.
 4. Create credentials for a Web Server to access Application Data.
 5. Name the service account and grant it a Project Role of Editor.
 6. Download the JSON file.